 An employee receives an on-call subpoena for court for 0830 hours.
 The employee is subsequently notified to appear in court at 1030 hours.
 The employee appears in court at 1030 hours and is released at 1400 hours.
-The employee is entitled to the two hours (2.0) compensation for being on call and for three and one-half hours (3.5) overtime compensation for appearing in court.
+The employee is entitled to the two hours (2.0) compensation for being on call and the three and one-half hours (3.5) compensation for appearing in court.

-- One Overtime Report showing hours worked as 0830-1030 hours and requesting the two-hour overtime compensation for being on call.
+- 1. One Overtime Report showing hours worked as 0830-1030 hours and requesting the two-hour overtime compensation for being on call.
 Activity Code 15/88 plus the proper Status Code. - 2.
-A second Overtime Report showing hours worked as 1030-1400 hours and requesting three and one-half (3.5) of overtime compensation (hour-for-hour).
+A second Overtime Report showing hours worked as 1030-1400 hours and requesting the three and one-half hours (3.5 hours) overtime compensation (hour for hour for the appearance).
 Activity Code 16/89 plus the proper Status Code.